Mexican cartel blames its own members for kidnapping American tourists – latest news

 A report obtained by Reuters flagged the criminal records of Williams and Woodard, finding past drug convictions.

-When authorities finally located the missing tourists four days after their abduction one week ago, McGee and Williams were rescued while Woddard and Brown were found dead.
+When authorities finally located the missing tourists four days after their abduction one week ago, McGee and Williams were rescued while Woodward and Brown were found dead.

 After the tummy tuck murders, how safe is it to seek healthcare in Mexico?